timowest/rogue-presets/README.md

-# rogue-presets
+## rogue-presets

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to create patches for rogue.

-## Usage
+### Usage

-FIXME

-## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Define new patches in src/rogue_presets/core.clj and run

+    lein dump

+to dump them into rogue checkout under ../rogue